sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-262/assignment-3.md

 - SkeletonUI components are used correctly
 - At least 2 custom smart components are used (these should manage data)

-### 5 Points: Team Organization and Project Management
+### 5 Points: Team Requirements and Project Management

 - A site wireframe has been sketched
 - Team uses kanban board to organize tasks